Analyzing Search Results

 By default, all results are shown as separate items.
 Sometimes it can be convenient to display all results found in the same line as a single item.
 To do so, click Merge Occurrences on the Same Line on the toolbar.

 Search results can be displayed in various hierarchical orders.
-The default order depends on the initial search but you can always change it by using the Group by selector on the toolbar.
+The default order depends on the initial search but you can always change it with the grouping buttons on the toolbar.

 You can also group search results by kind of usage - that is, how exactly the target item is used at different places - for example, declaration, invocation, parameter, method return, and so on.
-To do so, click Toggle grouping by kind on the toolbar.
+To do so, click Occurrence type on the toolbar.